Training Opportunities

 • identify practices and systems that will help strengthen and enhance how they currently manage finance in their charity, so that it can be done with more confidence and impact

-Mental health first aid (MHFA) is an internationally recognised two-day training course which teaches people how to spot the signs and symptoms of mental ill health and provide help on a first aid basis.
-MHFA England training will teach you the best way to listen, reassure and respond, even in a crisis.
+Youth mental health first aid (YMHFA) is an internationally recognised two-day training course which teaches people how to spot the signs and symptoms of mental ill health in young people and provide help on a first aid basis.
+This training will teach you the best way to listen, reassure and respond, even in a crisis.
 Learning takes place through a mix of group activities, presentations and discussions.

 The course normally costs up to £300, but in this case is fully funded by Lancashire County Council Public Health and is free.
 However, delegates must pay a £50 deposit (plus £2.65 covering ticketing and payment fees charged by our suppliers) at the time of booking.
 Your £50 deposit will be repaid on completion of both full days.